brentp/hugo-blog/content/post/variant-filter.md

 The left-most, red cluster labelled **DN** is the number of variants that are found using only the genotypes--the kid must be heterozygous and the parents homozgyous reference.

-Then, moving left:
+Then, moving right:

  * blue (DN_pass_not_multiallelic): if we require variants to have a PASS FILTER, we can already dramatically reduce the number of variants.
  * green (DN_AB): requires an allele balance in the kid > 0.25 and < 0.75 and 1 or fewer total alternate counts in the parents.
  * purple (DN_depth_GQ): requires all samples to have depth > 7 and genotype quality > 10
- * orange (DN_gnomad): requires the variant to be 'PASS' in gnomad and to have a population max allele frequency < 0.001
+ * orange (DN_gnomad): requires the variant to be 'PASS' in gnomAD and to have a population max allele frequency < 0.001
  * yellow (DN_AB_depth): combines the `DN_AB` and `DN_depth_GQ` filters.
  * brown (denovo): combines the `DN_AB_depth` and `DN_gnomad` and `DN_pass_not_multiallelic` filters